shivan-s/shivan.xyz/content/posts/api-keys/index.md

 In order to verify the `secret`, we will need to store it.
 But it's not advised to store sensitive data like this in plaintext.
 Anyone who has access to the database will have access to the `secret`.
 Instead, what we will do is store the `secret` in as a hash.
 This means the user will create a `secret`, be the only viewer of the `secret`, and can only view the `secret` once.
 On the flipside, we only store the hash of the `secret` for verification purposes.

 We store the `secret` like we would passwords, so we use password derivation.
-For simpilicity, we can reach for a library to do the hashing for us.
+For simplicity, we can reach for a library to do the hashing for us.

 And we don't do a straight hash.
 We use password derivation to add a salt to the key as well as slow hashing.

 We use [argon2](https://github.com/ranisalt/node-argon2) as this won a competition for [password hashing](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html).
 [It's also recommended to use above `scrypt` and `bcrypt`](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html).

-NOTE: for simiplicity, we are using `argon2`; you can also use `scrypt` since at the time of writing, `scrypt` can be used in node with no third-party libraries needed (this might also be the case for `argon2` in the future).
+NOTE: for simplicity, we are using `argon2`; you can also use `scrypt` since at the time of writing, `scrypt` can be used in node with no third-party libraries needed (this might also be the case for `argon2` in the future).

 ```ts
 // ... `secret` generation